AgonConsole8/agon-docs/VDP---Buffered-Commands-API.md

 `VDU 23, 0 &A0, bufferId; 0, length; <buffer-data>`

-This command is used to store a sequence of bytes in a buffer on the VDP.
-It is primarily intended to be used to store a sequence of commands to be executed later.
-The buffer is not executed by this command.
+This command is used to store a data block (a sequence of bytes) in a buffer on the VDP.
+The exact nature of this data may vary.
+It could be a sequence of VDU commands which can be executed later, a bitmap, a sound sample, or just a sequence of bytes.
+When used for a sequence of VDU commands, this effectively allows for functions or stored procedures to be created.

+This is the most common command to use to send data to the VDP.
+Typically you will call command 2 first to ensure that the buffer is empty, and then make a series of calls to this command to send data to the buffer.

 The `bufferId` is a 16-bit integer that identifies the buffer to write to.
 Writing to the same buffer ID multiple times will add new blocks to that buffer.
 This allows a buffer to be built up over time, essentially allowing for a command to be sent across to the VDP in multiple separate packets.

-Whilst the length of an individual block added using this command is restricted to 65535 bytes (the largest value that can be sent in a 16-bit number) the total size of a buffer is not restricted to this size, as multiple blocks can be added to a buffer.
+Whilst the length of an individual block added using this command is restricted to 65535 bytes (as the largest value that can be sent in a 16-bit number) the total size of a buffer is _not_ restricted to this size, as multiple blocks can be added to a buffer.
 Given how long it takes to send data to the VDP it is advisable to send data across in smaller chunks, such as 1kb of data or less at a time.

 As writing to a single buffer ID is cumulative with this command, care should be taken to ensure that the buffer is cleared out before writing to it.